akpw/batch-mp-tools/README.md

 ##Description

-Batch management of media files, starting from base properties such as file names through tags / artwork metadata to various manipulation of the media content.
+Batch management of media files, from base properties such as file names through tags / artwork metadata to various manipulation of the media content.

 The project is written in [Python 3.4](https://www.python.org/download/releases/3.4.1/), and currently available as a command line utility.
 It  consists of three main tools, sharing the same concept of visualizing targeted changes (whenever possible) before actual processing.